 Many people to whom morality was taught through the medium of religion really believe that there is no other motive for wanting to do what is right than to avoid the wrath of God: Si dieu n'existe pas, tout est permis.
 If there is no God, nothing is forbidden.
 This is one of the silliest things that has ever been said.
 If I do not believe in God it does not mean that I can safely drive on the right of the road in London or the left in Paris.
 It does not mean that thieves are any less nuisance to honest men or that a society infected with thieves is not involved in great expense to keep the pest under control.
-If a man's conscience disintegrates when he loses his faith in God, it cannot have set properly when he was young.
-It is still in the infantile stage of a desire to be approved of by others and has not yet grown up into a sense of right and wrong.
+If a man's conscience disintegrates when he loses his faith in God, it cannot have set properly when

 1. Adam Smith, Moral Sentiments, Vol. 1, p.
-276.
+276. 2. ibid., p.
+304.